orcasgit/django-healthvault/docs/starting.rst

 your application's Action URL to use the full path to the :py:func:`complete <healthvaultapp.views.complete>` view.
-(If :py:data:`~healthvaultapp.defaults.HEALTHVAULT_IN_DEVELOPMENT` is True, then we can direct HealthVault to send callbacks this URL.
+(If :py:data:`~healthvaultapp.defaults.HEALTHVAULT_IN_DEVELOPMENT` is True, then we can direct HealthVault to send callbacks to this URL.
 However, in production HealthVault will always send callbacks to the stored Action URL.)
 Upon receiving this confirmation, we complete the authorization process by saving the access credentials that HealthVault sent us.

 Once you have authorization credentials for a user's HealthVault Record, you can use these credentials to create a